-Let us start with a subseries of length $m$ where each observation is summarized by its corresponding empirical $p$-value, and let us assume that there exists a function $f_\winsize :$ $[0,1]^\winsize \to [0,1] $ that is mapping a set of $m$ empirical $p$-values onto a real-valued random variable.
-This random variable corresponds to the data-driven threshold that is applied to the subseries of length $m$ to detect potential anomalies.
-This function $f_\winsize$ is called the \emph{local threshold} function since it outputs a threshold which applies to a subseries of length $m$.
+Let us start with a subseries of length $m$ in which each observation is summarized by its corresponding empirical $p$-value, and let us assume that there exists a function $f_\winsize :$ $[0,1]^\winsize \to [0,1] $ that maps a set of $m$ empirical $p$-values onto a real-valued variable.
+This random variable corresponds to the data-driven threshold.
+This function $f_\winsize$ is called a \emph{local threshold} function because it returns a threshold when applied to a subset of length $m$.
 Given the notation above, the threshold sequence $\hat \varepsilon_o=(\hat \varepsilon_{o,t})_{t}$ can be defined as follows.